-Games have been an important part of culture for as long as human civilization has existed – the earliest known complete game, Senet, dates back to pre-dynastic Egypt around 3100BC.
+Games have been an important part of culture for as long as human civilisation has existed – the earliest known complete game, Senet, dates back to pre-dynastic Egypt around 3100BC.
 The archaeological record contains many further examples of games, from the royal game of Ur in ancient Mesopotamia, dice and checkers in ancient Greece and Rome, chess in the Indian Gupta Empire and Go in the Zhou Kingdom of China.
 Play forms such an important role in society that Dutch cultural historian Johan Huizinga coined the term Homo Ludens – Man the Player, in his treatise on the necessity of play in the creation of culture.

 Today the variety of games available has never been larger and the games industry is booming.
 An estimated 32.4 million people in the UK play video-games, spending over £5 billion on games and associated products per year.
 In 2017 the global videogames industry was worth around $109 billion, more than double that earned by the film industry.
 This boom isn't just seen with video-games, the UK table-top gaming industry is also growing rapidly.